Everything you need to know about creating a successful Employee Recognition Program

 In the past, employee recognition was sparse.
 Managers focused on praising output or tenure instead of performance and personality.

-Modern digital solutions help companies recognize employees with more visibility and frequency.
+Modern solutions help companies recognize employees with more visibility and frequency.
 The end goal is an engaged workforce.

 Although saying “thank you” will always be good etiquette, building a strong employee recognition program involves more planning and moving parts.